Combining Conda with Poetry for Environment and Package Management (in Windows)

 I was looking for a step-by-step guide of how to configure them for Windows.
 Although I found one or two,

-and Poetry to work together.
+I still needed to do some tinkering myself.
+In this post, I would like to share how I configured conda and Poetry to work together.
 Hopefully this will save you some time and makes things smoother, should you decide to have this setup yourself.